 The School recommends laptops for their easy portability between a residence and studio space.
-A laptop also can be brought to class when learning certain software programs, and occupies less space on a student’s studio desk than a desktop computer.
-Screen size and resolution is a significant consideration for CAD and graphics work.
-The most productive combination is a 15” display with a secondary 22” or 24” screen to use at your studio desk to increase productivity.
-Larger 17” laptops are discouraged because the increased weight impedes mobility.
+A laptop also can be brought to class when learning software programs and occupies less space on a studio desk than a desktop computer.
+Screen size and resolution are a significant consideration for CAD and graphics work.
+The most productive combination is a 15” display with a secondary 24”+ screen to use at your studio desk.
+Larger laptops are discouraged because the increased weight impedes mobility.
 Laptops with smaller screens such as 13” are usually underpowered for advanced graphic modeling and CAD work.

 Students should purchase a three-year on-site/at-home service warranty for the computer.
-An on-site warranty means the company will send someone to the home or campus drop-off location to fix the computer, rather than waiting two weeks or more for mail-in service.
-In the event of a hardware problem this will greatly minimize the time a student might not be able to work on time-sensitive computing projects.
+An on-site warranty means the company will send someone to your home or meet you on campus to fix the computer, rather than waiting a week or more for mail-in service.
+In the event of a hardware problem, this will greatly minimize the time a student might not be able to work on time-sensitive computing projects.

 Please do not purchase an underpowered machine!
 While it may meet your needs for the first semester or two, you will soon discover that it cannot handle the demands of design and modeling software.